 After repeated observations on this point, I have come to the conclusion that Mr. Bell has indicated a real structure; but my own dissections have resulted as follows: The inferior semicircumference of the neck of the bladder is surrounded by a thick fasciculus of muscular fibre, half an inch wide, running in a transverse direction, and having its ends attached to the lateral lobes of the Prostate Gland, being above the third lobe of the latter.
 This fasciculus is perfectly distinct from the ordinary muscular fibre of the bladder, and resembles in its texture the musculo-fibrous coat of the arteries.
 The superior semicircumference is also surrounded by a thin layer of muscular fibres of an ordinary kind, forming a broad, thin band of a crescentic shape, the lower ends of which are insensibly lost in the adjacent muscular coat of the bladder by being spread out.
-And, lastly, beneath the mucous membrane of the vesical triangle there is a triangular muscle of the same size as the triangle with elongated angles, the anterior angle of which may be traced to the posterior part of the caput gallinaginis, and the posterior angles to the orifices of the ureters and the adjacent part of the bladder.
+And, lastly, beneath the mucous membrane of the vesical triangle there is a triangular muscle of the same size as the vesical triangle.
+Having elongated angles, the anterior angle may be traced to the posterior part of the caput gallinaginis, and the posterior angles to the orifices of the ureters and the adjacent part of the bladder.
 The texture of this muscle is, also, like that of the musculo-fibrous coat of the arteries.
 When a bladder is recent, this detail of structure is made out with difficulty: it requires to be previously hardened in spirits of wine.
-That a power exists in the neck of the bladder of retaining completely the urine, has been satisfactorily demonstrated to me in a case of fistula in perineo, which was presented to the notice of Dr. Physick and myself, a few years ago.
+That a power exists in the neck of the bladder of retaining completely the urine, has been satisfactorily demonstrated to me in a case of fistula in perineo, which was presented to the notice of the late Dr. Physick and myself, a few years ago.
 Occasionally there exists on each side of the neck of the bladder, passing from it to the pubes, a muscle of half an inch in breadth, the effect of which is to draw the neck of the bladder towards the symphysis pubis.
+This is called by some the muscle of Wilson. when it exists in a distinct state it is evidently the anterior fasciculus more detached than usual of the Levator Ani: but under ordinary circumstances it appears as the anterior margin of that muscle, and therefore does not attract special attention.

-^{} Diseases of the Urethra, &c. p.
+Diseases of the Urethra, &c., p.
 10. Lond.
 1820.